guregu/bbs/README.md

 #### This project
 This project is a simple server that speaks BBS.
 It also contains a tiny command line client for testing purposes.
 Some nice documentation is under construction as well.
+BSD licensed.

 #### Software supporting BBS
 * limbo, standalone server software: https://github.com/guregu/limbo
 * Relay, a gateway server for ETI and 4chan, and more soon: https://github.com/guregu/relay
+* bbs-client, a web client aimed at mobile: https://github.com/guregu/bbs-client

 #### Is the protocol stable?
 No, but it's getting there.